kevquirk/fuckedweb/index.md

 That's too surgical.
 Too informal.
 It was a community.
 We were netizens.

 I fondly remember perusing Web 1.0 and reading anything from blogs about The Simpsons, to *very* personal updates, and everything in between.
-[GeoCities neighbourhoods](https://en.wikipedia.org/wiki/Yahoo!_GeoCities#Neighborhoods) were great fun to wade through and learn about *so much* stuff.
+[GeoCities neighbourhoods](https://en.wikipedia.org/wiki/Yahoo!_GeoCities#Neighborhoods) were great fun to wade through and learn about *all kinds* of stuff.

-It very much was *not* shit.
+*It very much was **not** shit.*

 ### Web 1.0 design
 Websites of today tend to follow a tried and tested paradigm when it comes to design.
 Sure, things differ slightly, but it's generally the same script: